DanielTejeda98/InteractivePlanogram/README.md

-Testing some ideas to create an interactive plannogram system.
+Testing some ideas to create an interactive planogram system.

-The idea is that the user will be able to create some form of plannogram and have the ability to interact with it.
+The idea is that the user will be able to create some form of planogram and have the ability to interact with it.

-dataHandler is a script which allows us to upload a local json file for testing of our plannogram.